-A 3rd Party Event is a volunteer-driven fundraiser planned by an individual, family or community for the purpose of raising funds for, or on behalf of, a chosen charity.
-The event may take on a variety of forms (e.g. a golf tournament, school sports game, luncheon or trunk show, bake sale ...the list is endless).
-The event host or group works independently on the planning, budget, and execution of the event under the guidelines of the benefiting charity.
+A Purple Ribbon event is a volunteer-driven fundraiser planned by an individual, family or community for the purpose of raising funds for the Hirshberg Foundation.
+The event may take on a variety of forms (i.e. golf tournament, school sports game, cook-off, lemonade stand, Zoom trivia night and more).
+The event host or group works independently on the planning, budget, and execution of the event under the simple guidelines we provide.

-If you’re excited to start planning an event benefiting the Hirshberg Foundation, you must review all guidelines below and register your event by completing the application.
-If you have any questions or would like more information about organizing a fundraising activity to benefit the Hirshberg Foundation, please contact Sarah Banks, Development Coordinator at (310) 473-5121 or email email@example.com.
+If you’re ready to start planning an event to benefit the Hirshberg Foundation, please review all guidelines below, register your event with our simple online form and receive approval from our team.
+If you have any questions or would like more information about organizing a Development Manager at firstname.lastname@example.org.

-- Applications must be submitted 4-12 weeks in advance of the proposed event date.
+- Applications must be submitted at least 4 weeks in advance of the proposed event date.

-- No public announcements or promotions should be made until you have been in communication with the foundation.
+- No public announcements or promotions should be made until you have been in communication with the foundation and approved.

-- Provide a letter of authorization to be used to validate the authenticity and credibility of the event
+- Provide a letter of approval to be used to validate the authenticity and credibility of the event with donors, sponsors or a venue.

 - Provide advice, feedback and expertise on fundraising and planning